HMAS Manoora (I)

 During November the three LSIs were engaged in transporting troops from Humboldt Bay to Leyte.
 On 30 November they, and 15 other ships designated Transport Group ‘A’, commenced embarking troops and stores for the Lingayen landings.
 Transport Group ‘A’ then proceeded to Lae where, in company with Landing Group ‘B’, practice landings were carried out.
 The ships then sailed for Manus Island.
 On 31 December they departed Manus to execute Assault Mike I on Luzon Island in Lingayen Gulf.

 As part of Task Force 79, the Lingayen Attack Force, Kanimbla (I), Manoora and Westralia (I) passed through Surigao Strait and proceeded up the western side of the Philippine Archipelago to Lingayen Gulf, arriving on 8 January 1945.
 As the ships made their final approach to the gulf they came under air attack, one aircraft being shot down by Westralia (I).
 The troops were landed on the 9th, supported by a heavy bombardment.
 The LSIs discharged their cargoes rapidly and left the area that evening to avoid further air attack, returning via Leyte to Morotai.

 The LSIs' next operation was the invasion of Brunei.
 Departing from Morotai on 4 June in company with a large group of American vessels, mostly landing ships and landing craft, they arrived off Brunei on 10 June and commenced landing their troops on Green Beach just before 9:00 am with little or no opposition.
-They unloaded their cargo that day and set sail for Morotai on the 11th, arriving on the 14th.
+They unloaded their cargo that day before steaming to Morotai on the 11th, arriving there on 14 May.